 By Lewis Cobain.
-Last Updated 17th August 2023.
+Last Updated 02/07/2025.
 Have you suffered harm after someone failed to provide you with a duty of care?
 If so, you may have valid grounds to seek compensation.
 However, it’s important to be aware of all possible outcomes of a claim, both successful and unsuccessful.
-For that reason, our guide will explore the question: what happens if I lose my personal injury claim?
+For that reason, our guide will explore the question: What happens if I lose my personal injury claim?

 We understand that you may not have decided to put forward a claim yet for various reasons.
 For instance, you may have concerns about the costs of legal representation.
 Alternatively, you may feel overwhelmed by the complexity of the process and need further information before you proceed.